 Third graders are usually able to quickly answer questions related to benchmark numbers, such as the difference when subtracting 20 from 40.
 However, they may stumble when calculating answers related to parts of 10 that they haven't memorized, such as 40 - 26.
 Even if students understand that it is necessary to trade a ten so that the ones column becomes 10 - 6, their thinking may slow if they haven't memorized that 4 completes 6 to make 10.
 Similarly, if they don't automatically remember that 6 + 4 = 10, they will be slower to calculate 16 + 4, a parts-of-20 fact.

 Becoming Independent Problem Solvers

-The understanding of compatible numbers is a tool that helps students become quick, independent problem solvers who don't need to ask friends for help.
-It is also a major step toward students becoming abstract rather than concrete thinkers.
+Understanding compatible numbers is a tool that helps students become quick, independent problem solvers who don't need to ask friends for help.
+It is also a major step toward becoming abstract rather than concrete thinkers.
 Instead of depending on concrete objects called manipulatives (counters, linking cubes and base-10 blocks) for modeling answers, students rely on automatic knowledge about how the number system works.